wuv21/info474-software-design/README.md

 \# *CCChart*.arcConstraints([constraints])
 > If no argument given, returns current arc constraints (default is `[width *.08, width / 3.5]`).
-> If *constraints* given, set arc radius constraints to *constraints* and returns current CCChart. *constraints* must be set as an array of two numbers in the format: `[minRadius, maxRadius]`.
+> If *constraints* given, sets arc radius constraints to *constraints* and returns current CCChart. *constraints* must be set as an array of two numbers in the format: `[minRadius, maxRadius]`.
 The two numbers must be within the current height and width and is greater than 0.
 The numbers represent the radial distance from the center of the circle.

 \# *CCChart*.hoverColor([color])
 > If no argument given, returns current path hover color (default is `"#EB7F00"`).